fightforthefuture/redalert-widget/README.md

      * the user's browser.)
      */
     disableGoogleAnalytics: false, // @type {boolean}

     /*
+     * Prevent the donate button from showing.
+Defaults to false.
+     */
+    disableDonations: false, // @type {boolean}

+    /*
      * Always show the widget.
 Useful for testing.
 Defaults to false.